 Reframing the Problem

-The first step in CBT for social anxiety involves understanding the thoughts, feelings, and behaviors associated with this anxiety.
-This might include recognizing negative thought patterns like catastrophizing (assuming the worst will happen in group situations) and identifying avoidance behaviors (such as avoiding these situations altogether).
+The first step in CBT for social phobia involves understanding the thoughts, feelings, and behaviors associated with this anxiety.
+This might include recognizing negative thought patterns, such as catastrophizing (assuming the worst will happen in group situations) and identifying avoidance behaviors (such as avoiding these situations altogether).

 Cognitive Restructuring in CBT for Social Anxiety